Antelope Canyon weather can vary throughout the year; thick snows conceal the winter ground and scorching desert heat saddles the summer air.

 The wind can kick up at Antelope Canyon, and with wind comes flying sand, dust, and hats.

 Spring is the windiest time of the year; fall is the calmest.
-That said, howling winds can be found all through the year.
+That said, you can find howling winds throughout the year.

 The best way to protect against the wind and flying sand is with face masks and sunglasses.

-After booking a tour with Lower Antelope Canyon, there is a notice on the confirmation page: “…if temperatures reach 105°F (40°C), the canyon may be closed to protect your safety.”
-Antelope Canyon has seen many very hot days in the past two summers, but we have yet to see the canyon closed due to heat.
+After booking a tour with Lower Antelope Canyon, there is a notice on the confirmation page: “… if temperatures reach 105°F (40°C), the canyon may be closed to protect your safety.”
+Antelope Canyon has seen many boiling days in the past two summers, but we have yet to see the canyon closed due to heat.

 This doesn’t mean the heat isn’t a problem, though.
 Blazing temperatures in the summer months can make for an unpleasant visit to Antelope Canyon.
 Here are some tips to deal with the summer heat: